 John Dewey and Moral Imagination: Pragmatism in Ethics (Indiana University Press, 2003); winner of a 2005 Choice “Outstanding Academic Title” award.
 Also in Chinese translation with Peking University Press, American Pragmatism Study Series (2009)

-Ecological Imagination: Essays in Pragmatism, Ethics, and Education (in preparation).
+Beyond Moral Fundamentalism: Pragmatic Pluralism and Ecological Imagination in Ethics and Education (in preparation).